programminghistorian/jekyll/editor-guidelines.md

 difficulty: 1
 ```

-### 6) Add the review ticket number to the YAML file
+### 6) Add the review ticket URL to the YAML file

-In order to promote transparency around the review process, create a `review-ticket` key in the YAML file and provide the ticket number for the corresponding review ticket in the ph-submissions repository.
+In order to promote transparency around the review process, create a `review-ticket` key in the YAML file and provide the URL to the peer review in the ph-submissions repository.
 This information will be used to provide a link back to the review ticket for the lesson.

 ### 7) Update the date field in the YAML file